conectado/Blog/content/concurrency-patterns.md

 The code for this example can be found in the {{ github(file="content/concurrency-patterns/channels") }} directory
 {% end %}

 In this version we have a single `message_dispatcher` that owns `connections`.
 By nature of being the single owner, `message_dispatcher` has `&mut` access to `connections` without any additional synchronization.
-This is much simpler than using a `Mutex` as there can't be any deadlock[^1].
-But there's head-of-the-line blocking.
+This is much simpler than using a `Mutex` as there can't be any deadlock[^1], however, we must deal with head-of-the-line blocking.

 In this case, head-of-the-line blocking means that writing to a socket could potentially block the task preventing any other message from being processed until that's done.
 A possible fix is to wrap the sockets in a `Mutex` to move them into a new task for writing, and in that way `message_dispatcher` can continue processing messages, but we're trying to avoid mutexes.